asottile/all-repos/README.md

 In this example, the `required_thing` setting is a **required** setting whereas `optional` may be omitted (and will get a default value of `'optional default value'`).

-### `def output_dir(settings: Settings) -> str:` callable

-This callable will be passed an instance of your `Settings` class.
-It must return a string representing the directory inside the output directory which will contain each repository.

 ### `def list_repos(settings: Settings) -> Dict[str, str]:` callable